Q4 2019 EPS Estimates for Liberty Oilfield Services Inc Reduced by Analyst (NYSE:LBRT)

-Liberty Oilfield Services Inc (NYSE:LBRT) – Equities researchers at B. Riley reduced their Q4 2019 earnings per share (EPS) estimates for Liberty Oilfield Services in a note issued to investors on Thursday, October 31st.
-B. Riley analyst T. Curran now forecasts that the company will post earnings of ($0.04) per share for the quarter, down from their previous estimate of $0.36.
-B. Riley also issued estimates for Liberty Oilfield Services’ Q1 2020 earnings at $0.18 EPS, Q2 2020 earnings at $0.32 EPS, Q3 2020 earnings at $0.35 EPS, Q4 2020 earnings at $0.38 EPS and FY2020 earnings at $1.24 EPS.
+Liberty Oilfield Services Inc (NYSE:LBRT) – Capital One Financial dropped their Q4 2019 earnings per share (EPS) estimates for shares of Liberty Oilfield Services in a research report issued to clients and investors on Thursday, October 31st.
+Capital One Financial analyst L. Lemoine now anticipates that the company will post earnings of $0.01 per share for the quarter, down from their previous forecast of $0.13.
+Capital One Financial also issued estimates for Liberty Oilfield Services’ Q1 2020 earnings at $0.02 EPS, Q2 2020 earnings at $0.04 EPS, Q3 2020 earnings at $0.09 EPS, Q4 2020 earnings at $0.05 EPS, FY2020 earnings at $0.20 EPS and FY2021 earnings at $0.37 EPS.

-Several other equities analysts have also issued reports on the company.
-TheStreet lowered Liberty Oilfield Services from a “c-” rating to a “d+” rating in a research note on Thursday, August 22nd.
-Bank of America began coverage on Liberty Oilfield Services in a research note on Wednesday, October 23rd.
-They issued a “neutral” rating and a $10.00 price target on the stock.
-Citigroup decreased their price objective on Liberty Oilfield Services from $16.00 to $12.00 and set a “neutral” rating for the company in a report on Monday, September 23rd.
-Zacks Investment Research downgraded Liberty Oilfield Services from a “hold” rating to a “strong sell” rating in a report on Wednesday, October 9th.
-Finally, ValuEngine upgraded Liberty Oilfield Services from a “sell” rating to a “hold” rating in a report on Wednesday, October 2nd.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the stock.
-The stock has a consensus rating of “Hold” and a consensus price target of $16.13.
+Several other analysts have also recently commented on the stock.
+TheStreet cut shares of Liberty Oilfield Services from a “c-” rating to a “d+” rating in a research note on Thursday, August 22nd.
+Barclays restated a “buy” rating and set a $16.00 price objective on shares of Liberty Oilfield Services in a research note on Thursday, October 17th.
+Morgan Stanley decreased their price objective on shares of Liberty Oilfield Services from $20.00 to $18.00 and set an “overweight” rating for the company in a research note on Monday, October 7th.
+Zacks Investment Research upgraded shares of Liberty Oilfield Services from a “strong sell” rating to a “hold” rating in a research note on Tuesday.
+Finally, Bank of America initiated coverage on shares of Liberty Oilfield Services in a research note on Wednesday, October 23rd.
+They issued a “neutral” rating and a $10.00 target price for the company.
+Six investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+The stock has an average rating of “Hold” and an average target price of $16.13.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-SG Americas Securities LLC grew its holdings in Liberty Oilfield Services by 289.2% during the third quarter.
-SG Americas Securities LLC now owns 47,809 shares of the company’s stock worth $518,000 after buying an additional 35,526 shares in the last quarter.
-First Trust Advisors LP grew its holdings in Liberty Oilfield Services by 37.3% during the third quarter.
-First Trust Advisors LP now owns 217,790 shares of the company’s stock worth $2,359,000 after buying an additional 59,166 shares in the last quarter.
-Russell Investments Group Ltd. bought a new stake in Liberty Oilfield Services during the third quarter worth $278,000.
-California Public Employees Retirement System grew its holdings in Liberty Oilfield Services by 90.2% during the third quarter.
-California Public Employees Retirement System now owns 24,460 shares of the company’s stock worth $265,000 after buying an additional 11,602 shares in the last quarter.
-Finally, Sumitomo Mitsui Trust Holdings Inc. grew its holdings in Liberty Oilfield Services by 68.4% during the third quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 227,648 shares of the company’s stock worth $2,465,000 after buying an additional 92,444 shares in the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+JFG Wealth Management LLC increased its holdings in Liberty Oilfield Services by 3.9% in the 2nd quarter.
+JFG Wealth Management LLC now owns 4,252,850 shares of the company’s stock worth $57,456,000 after acquiring an additional 157,802 shares in the last quarter.
+BlackRock Inc. increased its holdings in Liberty Oilfield Services by 4.8% in the 2nd quarter.
+BlackRock Inc. now owns 3,531,493 shares of the company’s stock worth $57,139,000 after acquiring an additional 161,045 shares in the last quarter.
+Oakmont Corp purchased a new stake in Liberty Oilfield Services in the 2nd quarter worth $20,113,000.
+Balyasny Asset Management LLC purchased a new stake in Liberty Oilfield Services in the 2nd quarter worth $15,948,000.
+Finally, Northern Trust Corp increased its holdings in Liberty Oilfield Services by 2.6% in the 2nd quarter.
+Northern Trust Corp now owns 639,145 shares of the company’s stock worth $10,342,000 after acquiring an additional 16,418 shares in the last quarter.

-In other news, Director Brett Staffieri sold 23,341 shares of the business’s stock in a transaction that occurred on Wednesday, September 4th.
-The stock was sold at an average price of $10.35, for a total transaction of $241,579.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In related news, Director Brett Staffieri sold 23,341 shares of the business’s stock in a transaction on Wednesday, September 4th.
+The shares were sold at an average price of $10.35, for a total value of $241,579.35.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
 Insiders own 6.19% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 20th.
-Stockholders of record on Friday, December 6th will be issued a dividend of $0.05 per share.
-The ex-dividend date of this dividend is Thursday, December 5th.
-This represents a $0.20 annualized dividend and a dividend yield of 1.98%.
-Liberty Oilfield Services’s dividend payout ratio is 11.05%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 20th.
+Investors of record on Friday, December 6th will be paid a $0.05 dividend.
+This represents a $0.20 annualized dividend and a dividend yield of 2.16%.
+The ex-dividend date is Thursday, December 5th.
+Liberty Oilfield Services’s dividend payout ratio is currently 11.05%.

 About Liberty Oilfield Services